 While the valley is under a blanket of fog, a short drive 19 miles east into the Blue Mountains is Tiger Creek Road.
 Often non-maintained Forest Service roads make excellent snowshoeing and cross country skiing destinations.
 This road winds up Tiger Canyon and provides breathtaking winter wonderland views.
 The snow was so perfect; Gwen pretty much ate most of it on the way up the mountain.

 Twenty years ago, I rafted the Snake River with my mother.
 It was a world away from the Texas hill country that I was used to as a young gal.
 Despite the unique beauty of the south, the Pacific Northwest’s big sky, mountain ranges, and outdoor spirit won our hearts.
-The Walla Walla Valley is an amazing place to raise a family, retire, or lay down roots in general—we do have that great cataclysmic soil after all.

 Your hosts on this quest to discover more about all the outdoor activities in the Blue Mountain region, Gwen & Steve Dildine.
 This photo was taken after Gwen completed her inaugural mountain bike ride.
 Her smile reflects the fact that her collarbones are still in one piece.
 Steve is far more gifted on two wheels, but the two offer a balanced perspective of trail difficulty.